- Associate Vice President for Research, University of Notre Dame

 - Concurrent Professor of Chemical & Biomolecular Engineering, University of Notre Dame

 - Rev. John Cardinal O'Hara, CSC, Professor of Biochemistry, University of Notre Dame

 - Clare Boothe Luce Assistant Professor of Biochemistry, University of Notre Dame

 - Postdoctoral Fellow, Massachusetts Institute of Technology

-- Ph.D. in Molecular Biophysics, University of Texas Southwestern Medical Center
+- Ph.D. in Molecular Biophysics, University of Texas Southwestern Medical Center at Dallas

 - B.S. in Chemistry, Georgia Institute of Technology

 - Fellow, American Association for the Advancement of Science